-Can meditation decrease chronic pain?October 23rd, 2013 in Psychology & Psychiatry /
+Can meditation decrease chronic pain?October 23, 2013 in Medicine & Health / Psychology & Psychiatry

 A randomized controlled study published in the current issue of Psychotherapy and Psychosomatics has investigated the role of a special form of meditation (mindfulness) in Chronic pain.